SamErde/samerde.github.io/aboutme.md

 subtitle: The man behind the gist
 ---

-:wave: Hi!
+👋🏼 Hi!
 My name is Sam Erde.
 Thanks for joining me here and on Twitter.
 I'm just this guy that has been blessed with opportunities to work with some amazing people on some really cool technology.

 I like Visio diagrams and bulleted lists.
 Here are some bullets: